dmitrybryantsew/testVoiceRecognition/readme.md

 #prettyTitle

-Basic voice recognition program that uses vosk-API as recognition tool and pyperclip for easy copypasting
+Basic voice recognition program that uses vosk-API as recognition tool, pyqt for window and pyperclip for easy copypasting

 tested on rus and eng, was better for me then other opensource options like sphinx or deepspeech